sst/guide/_posts/2023-09-22-new-sst-console.md

 When the Console starts up, it checks if you are running `sst dev` locally.
 If so, then it'll show you real-time logs from your local terminal.

+### Open source

+The Console is built with SST, deployed with [Seed](https://seed.run), and you can [view the source on GitHub](https://github.com/sst/console).

+The codebase is also a good example of what a production SST app looks like.

 ### Your team and AWS accounts

 You can create a workspace in the Console, invite your team, and connect all your AWS accounts.
 It'll automatically discover your SST apps.